Martin, North Kesteven

 Martin is a small village and civil parish in the North Kesteven district of Lincolnshire, England.
 The population at the 2011 census was 866.
-It lies approximately 5 mi west from Woodhall Spa and 3 mi east from Metheringham.
-The village of Timberland is just to the south.
+It lies approximately 5 mi west of Woodhall Spa and 3 mi east of Metheringham.
+The village of Timberland is to the south.

 The village is on the western edge of the fen through which the River Witham runs.
-Martin Moor is a drained area to the east of the village, where there is a golf course and a koi carp farm.
+Martin Moor is a drained area to the east of the village, where there is a golf course.

 Martin has a primary school and a church.
 The public house is the Royal Oak.
 The village shop also serves as the post office.
 A small reservoir lies 700 yd north-east from the village.

 History

 The name Martin is Old English mere+tun for "farmstead near a pool".
 In the 12th century, the village name is recorded as Martona.
 It is also often listed as Merton in older records, reflecting Old English origins of the name.
 The Fynes family, a cadet branch of the Earls of Lincoln, were seated at White Hall, or Martin Grange, until the 18th century.